 I work as the Reference & Instruction Librarian at the California Institute of the Arts (CalArts) Library, where I’m the liaison and selector for the School of Critical Studies.
 My personal scholarship centers on applying a critical lens to theory and practices surrounding librarianship.
 I have a particular interest in decolonizing library spaces.
 As a proud Latina in her 6th year as an academic librarian, I am increasingly aware of how racial inequities impact the profession’s ability to diversify.
 Because of this, my current research focuses on the intersection of critical race theory (CRT) and library and information science (LIS).
-These ideas have been most recently concertized in my co-authored publication We Here: Speaking our Truth.
+Some of these ideas have been concertized in my co-authored publication We Here: Speaking our Truth.

 My ORCID is: